gurbax-barhe/gurbax-barhe/README.md

 <h1 align="left"> Hey 👋 </h1>
 <p align="left">
-I'm Gurbax Barhe, a software engineer interested in big data and backend.
+I'm Gurbax Barhe, a software engineer with a strong interest in big data, systems architecture, and backend design.
-I'm super pumped to be part of the Newton engineering team.
+I'm thrilled to be part of the Newton engineering team!
 </p>

-- I am interested in **blockchain, robotics, big data, data architecture and chess**
+- I am interested in **blockchain, robotics, and chess**
 - I enjoy the occasional overpriced coffee at a local cafe
 - Away from the keyboard I enjoy working out, playing sports, hiking, and being around friends and family

 <h1 align="left"> Work </h1>
-- I am currently working in Django and AWS
+- I am currently working with Django and AWS